 E-mail is the most popular first point of contact.
 The Alum Directory uses a blind messaging system similar to email.
+You can also message Vassar community members, including alumnae/i and parents, on VassarNet.
 Make it clear that you are not interested in a job interview, but simply in gathering information.
 Set up a specific meeting time (a half-hour to an hour should be sufficient), if possible at the interviewee’s workplace.
 If getting together in person is not feasible, you might arrange a phone or Skype interview.

 How do you prepare for an informational interview?

 As you prepare for your meeting, think about the sorts of questions you will want to ask.
 Make a list, if you like, to take along with you.
 Do some advance research on the career field or organization so you will have a better sense of how to direct the conversation.

 Your interests, values, and personal style will dictate what topics you will want to address.
 For instance, if you are a highly creative person, you may want to find out about job independence, the degree to which innovation is prized, or the amount of flexibility in scheduling office time.
 If high achievement and prestige motivate you, you might want to focus on questions regarding leadership opportunities, requirements for advancement, or the degree of competition among people in the field.

 Courtesy and professionalism should be your guides throughout the informational interview process.
 Remember that although they are willing to help, your interviewees are busy people.
 Most will feel flattered you sought them out for advice; however, they may have periods of time when it simply is not convenient to talk with you.

 It is important to dress neatly, call or email if you must cancel an appointment, and follow up each interview with a thank-you letter or email.

 You also should let your interviewees know when you have decided on a career field or accepted a job offer.